dcsil/rails-tutorial/sections/6_data_model_p2.md

 First, we want to have the user be called `creator`.
 To do this we can modify the `belongs_to` call to:
 `belongs_to :creator, class_name: "User", foreign_key: :user_id`.

 Now if you run `bin/rails db:migrate` and `bin/rails s`, you should be able to go to http://localhost:3000/channels and create a channel.
-The UX here isn't optimal yet (e.g. you have to select a user from a dropdown when it should auto use the current user), but it's a start.
+The UX here isn't optimal yet (e.g. you have to select a user by inputting a user ID when it should auto use the current user), but it's a start.
 We'll optimize it later.

 ## Memberships